oss-review-toolkit/ort/docs/getting-started.md

 # Getting Started

-This tutorial gives a brief introduction to how the tools work together at the example of the [mime-types](https://www.npmjs.com/package/mime-types) NPM package.
-It will guide through the main steps for running
-ORT:
+This article introduces each of the tools that make up ORT and describes how they work together.
+It demonstrates how to run ORT on a software package, in this case the NPM package [mime-types](https://www.npmjs.com/package/mime-types).

+The article covers:

+* ORT prerequisites
-* Install ORT.
+* Installation
-* Analyze the dependencies of `mime-types` using the _analyzer_.
+* Analyzing the dependencies of `mime-types` (`analyzer`)
-* Scan the source code of `mime-types` and its dependencies using the `scanner`.
+* Scanning the `mime-types` source code and its dependencies (`scanner`).

 ## 1. Prerequisites